 National Bestseller – The Globe and Mail

 "Shoalts is precise in his descriptions of setting and his writing is filled with sensory detail.
 There is also a clever, intentional use of language that heightens tension and lets a creepiness seep into the narrative...The dialogue builds an atmosphere that you might find at the beginning of a horror story – the casual, ill-fated words of characters who will soon be hunted....There is an honest curiosity that drives the book, and that is much more alluring than bravado or a desire for conquest...These great wildernesses will always be filled with mystery, beauty, danger, and warning – elements that have brought human lives into stark focus for eons.
 The author leaves us there, and with a greater sense of what it would mean to lose these places forever, and so lose what human beings are when surrounded by nature."

-Adam Shoalts is a historian, archaeologist, geographer, and Westaway Explorer-in-Residence at the Royal Canadian Geographical Society.
+ADAM SHOALTS is a historian, archaeologist, geographer, and Westaway Explorer-in-Residence at the Royal Canadian Geographical Society.
 Shoalts holds a PhD from McMaster University where his research examined the influence Indigenous oral traditions had on fur traders in the subarctic and Pacific Northwest.
-He is also the author of Alone Against the North, A History of Canada in Ten Maps, and Beyond the Trees, all of them national bestsellers.
+He is also the author of the national bestsellers Alone Against the North, A History of Canada in Ten Maps, Beyond the Trees, and The Whisper on the Night Wind.
 He enjoys long walks in the woods.
 Follow his adventures on Facebook and Instagram.